 4. Credit or debit card

-Chip and pin payments utilize the Europay, Mastercard and Visa (EMV) chip found in cards, and requires to authenticate the transaction by entering their personal identification number (PIN) into the card terminal.
+Chip and pin payments utilize the Europay, Mastercard, and Visa (EMV) chip found in cards, and require authenticating the transaction by entering their personal identification number (PIN) into the card terminal.

 5. Biometric payments